Rev. Jan 1, 2026

 Yes.
 Scorecards submitted without a score marked for a hole are incorrect and will have two penalty throws added to the correct total score.

-They are not penalized if there is a simple mistake for another player's score, but randomly writing numbers down is not keeping score, and that player could be subject to disqualification by the tournament director.
+They are not penalized if there is a simple mistake for another player's score, but randomly writing numbers down is not keeping score, and that player could be subject to disqualification by the Tournament Director.
 Players need to make a good faith effort at keeping score and totaling up the scorecard correctly.
 At the end of the round, the group should reconcile any differences between their scorecards before they are submitted.
 That cannot be done if someone is not keeping an accurate scorecard.

 Abandoning a throw means that (except for being added to the score) the throw never happened.
 The original throw plus one penalty throw are counted in your score.
 When you abandon a throw, the resulting lie is disregarded, and any penalties incurred by that throw are disregarded as well.